Iowa Nitrogen Initiative

 This on-farm data infrastructure will allow ISU to use the latest advances in super-computing and quantitative modeling to forecast best management practices and demonstrate how Iowa farmers can maximize efficiency of their dynamic operations.

-- Design and deploy a system of 100s of on-farm scientifically robust nitrogen fertilizer rate trials every year through a public-private partnership.
+- Design and deploy a system of hundreds of on-farm scientifically robust nitrogen fertilizer rate trials every year through a public-private partnership.

 - Develop a nitrogen rate trial database that enables researchers to understand and interpret how various crop systems, genetics, soil types, and weather-years affect optimum nitrogen fertilizer rates.
 The database will ensure farmer anonymity and translate data into a public-facing tool (Objective 3) that allows all Iowans to observe rational nitrogen rates.